jaeyoungchoilab/Topsicle/README.md

   --pattern PATTERN     Telomere pattern, in human, TTAGGG --minSeqLength MINSEQLENGTH
-                        Minimum of long read sequence, default = 9kbp --rawcountpattern     Print raw count of number of times see that pattern in each window
-  --telophrase TELOPHRASE [TELOPHRASE ...]
+                        Minimum of long read sequence, default = 9kbp --rawcountpattern     Print raw count of number of times see that pattern in each window --telophrase TELOPHRASE [TELOPHRASE ...]
-                        Step 1 - Length of telomere cut, can be 4 or 5 or so on
-  --cutoff CUTOFF       Step 1 - Cutoff of TRC value to have telomere --windowSize WINDOWSIZE
+                        Step 1 - Length of telomere cut, can be 4 or 5 or so on --cutoff CUTOFF       Step 1 - Cutoff of TRC value to have telomere --windowSize WINDOWSIZE
                         Step 2 - Window size for sliding --slide SLIDE         Step 2 - Window sliding step --trimfirst TRIMFIRST
                         Step 2 - Trimming off first number of base pair in case of adapter --maxlengthtelo MAXLENGTHTELO
-                        Step 2 - Longest value can be for telomere or sequence --plot                Step 2 - Plot of changes in mean window and change point detected, boolean, presence=True
+                        Step 2 - Longest value can be for telomere or sequence --plot                Step 2 - Plot of changes in mean window and change point detected, boolean, presence=True --rangecp RANGECP     optional, set range of changepoint plot for visualization purpose, default is maxlengthtelo --read_check READ_CHECK
+                        optional, to get telomere of a specific read
 ```

-Note: Because we only want to have a brief understanding of how Topsicle works, hence, the [Topsicle_demo](Topsicle_demo) just contains A thaliana Col-0 reads that are aligned to chromosome one 3-prime of reference genome, with one result from each analysis (descriptive plot,... - see the folder for more details).
+Note: Because we only want to have a brief understanding of how Topsicle works, hence, the [Topsicle_demo](Topsicle_demo) just contains A. thaliana Col-0 reads that are aligned to chromosome 1R of reference genome, with one result from each analysis (see the Demo folder for more details).
 We should note that when running Topsicle, it might return more files than just 5 files as in the Demo folder.

 ### 2.4: Brief explanation of Topsicle workflow
-1. We have an initial pattern that we want to look for (for example, the telomere pattern of Arabidopsis thaliana Col-0 strand is "CCCTAAA").
-Since this desired pattern has 7 base pairs (7-bp), and long read sequence methods (Oxford Nanopore Technologies, PacBio HiFi,...) can have random sequencing errors, identifying a k-mer (a subset) of that 7-bp pattern will be less specificity than finding whole 7-bp.
-Pocky generates phrases of that strand to the length we want, for example 4-bp or 5-bp from 7-bp (--telophrase).
-Let's call them "k-mer patterns".
+1. We have an telomere pattern that we want to identify length (for example, the telomere pattern of Arabidopsis thaliana Col-0 strand is "CCCTAAA").
+Since initial telomere pattern has 7 base pairs (7-bp) and long read sequence methods (Oxford Nanopore Technologies, PacBio HiFi,...) can have  sequencing errors, identifying a k-mer (a subset) of that 7-bp pattern will be less specificity than finding whole 7-bp.
+Topsicle generates k-mer (or phrase, or subset) of that pattern, for example 4-bp or 5-bp from 7-bp (--telophrase).
+Let's call them "k-mer patterns" and perform analysis on them.

+2. [Optional step 0](#21-descriptive-plots---overview_plotpy): This step provides an overview of the original sequence and what a good value for generating k-mers is.

-2. [Optional step 0](#21-descriptive-plots---overview_plotpy): Overview descriptive plot to see if input read has telomere or not by marking location of telomere pattern found in that read.
-This step can also get heatmap for general observation of tandem repeat we can expect to see and interpret if the analysis goes wrong at any point.
+Overview descriptive plot is used to see if input read has telomere or not (initial pattern).
+It will return plots with location of telomere pattern found in that read.
+Heatmap can also be generated for observation of tandem repeats we can expect to have in the dataset.
+By default, it will return a description plot of positions of k-mer patterns for a read, and in addition, using -recfindingpattern option will generate a heatmap (k-mer profile) and let us know what k-mer from the telomere pattern is problematic or what errors are commonly found within this read.
+Along with the heatmap, the parameter -rawcount will extract the count of each k-mer and its match in case we want to know exact how many matches.

+It is advised to run this supplemental function prior to running the main function to have the overview observations of species and its reads before finding telomere length.

-3. [Step 1](#22-telomere-length-finding---mainpy): If that read has telomere at 5' end, first 1000bp should also have telomere-phrase patterns there.
-Checking first 1kbp will have the proportion of telomere-phrase patterns (TRC value), and the read will be marked as having telomere if its TRC value is larger than the TRC cutoff value (--cutoff).
+3. [Step 1](#22-telomere-length-finding---mainpy): If that read has telomere, the first 1000bp if a read should also have telomere and its k-mers there.
+Checking first 1kbp will have the proportion of k-mer patterns (TRC value), and the read will be marked as having telomere if its TRC value is larger than the TRC cutoff value (--cutoff).
-4. [Step 2](#22-telomere-length-finding---mainpy): After identifying which read has telomere, Topsicle finds how long is that telomere by sliding (--slide) through window (--windowSize), counting the mean of number of patterns found within that window, and returning the boundary point between telomere and non-telomere region as the window with the mean value drops significantly.
+4. [Step 2](#22-telomere-length-finding---mainpy): After identifying potential read that has telomere, Topsicle finds how long is that telomere by sliding (--slide) through window (--windowSize) by specific length of window and sliding, measuring the mean of number of patterns found within that window, and returning the boundary point between telomere and non-telomere regions based on changepoint algorithm.
-5. Optional step 3: If we want to know what kmer-bp pattern (kmer < initial length of telomere pattern), we use the flag --rawcountpattern to return a .csv file with location of window start, pattern, number of pattern in that window.
+5. Optional step 3: If we want to know what kmer-bp pattern is most found within a window (kmer has to smaller than initial length of telomere pattern), we use the flag --rawcountpattern to return a .csv file with position of window start, pattern, and number of pattern found in that window.

 ## 3. Troubleshooting

 ### 3.1.
 The code runs but no output
 1. Check pattern
 The pattern input is recommended to be the pattern at 5 prime of the read.
-For example, in Col-0 A.thaliana, this pattern should be 'CCCTAAA' (telomere pattern found at 5 prime), not 'TTTAGGG' (telomere pattern found at 3 prime).
-This is to prevent any unwanted results
+For example, in Col-0 A.thaliana, this pattern should be 'CCCTAAA', which is different in human and Mimulus.
+Getting the heatmap profile is also recommended as well.

 2. Check flags and input
 Sometimes, input can be missing or in wrong format, and the code will not have any output then.
 Missing flag can be a reason for not being able to run as well.